aindrilachatterjee12345/School_District_Analysis./README.md

 # School_District_Analysis.

 # How is the district summary affected?
-#District Summary affected after 9th Grade math and reading scores for Thomas High School is replaced with NaN
-Average drops by 0.1
+District Summary affected after 9th Grade math and reading scores for Thomas High School is replaced with NaN Average drops by 0.1
-#Average reading scores doesn't change
+  Average reading scores doesn't change
-#%Passing math drops by 1:1 percentage points
+  Passing math drops by 1:1 percentage points
 ✓

 How is the school summary affected?